HansDanielsson/Mjukvarutestare-Frontend/README.md

 Workspace to Mjukvarutestare-JavaScript

 This project is made with JavaScript and HTML to simulate a simple frontend home page with login and password authentication.
-It includes an database to store the login and password information in raw data, with this db schemas:
+It includes an database to store the login and password information in raw data, with this db schema:
+### Database schema
 ```
 Tables: users
 Columns: